 The Likelihood Of CISPA Passing

-That’s CISPA explained.
-So, will it pass?
+Will it pass?
 Time will tell.
-Currently, there’s a lot of support on Capitol Hill, and many tech companies are fine with it, too.
+Currently, Capitol Hill is supportive, and many tech companies are fine with it, too.
 Let the lobbying begin!

 Kelly / Warner Law handles all manners of Internet law issues.